RetroPie/RetroPie-Docs/docs/Atari-ST-STE-TT-Falcon.md

 If you are experiencing joystick issues, it may be helpful to check that the joystick setup in hatari.cfg is correct.
 To do this, launch a ROM with the standard Hatari (non-libretro version), launch the GUI and check that all joystick mappings are correct.
 Save the configuration settings and then reload lr-Hatari afterwards.

-In some games (e.g. Gauntlet II), it may be necessary to simulate the 'plugging-in' of a joystick.
-This can be done from the hatari gui by selecting 'disabled' followed by 'enabled' in the joysticks tab.
-This type of behaviour is not currently supported in lr-hatari as the retroarch pads are set up permanently at launch.

 | Button | Command |
 | :---: | :---: |
 | Left Joystick | Up, down, left, right |